delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 menu.pop();
 ```

-An array can be altered (have items added or removed) in any place by using the
+An array can be altered (have items added or removed from it) in any place by using the
 [`splice`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice)
 method: